nicocvn/hephaistos/README.md

 * [OSX + Clang](scripts/compilers_support/OSX_Clang.cmake)
 * [OSX + GCC](scripts/compilers_support/OSX_GCC.cmake)
 * [GCC ARM bare metal](scripts/compilers_support/ARM_GCC.cmake): this will set the compiler for bare metal builds
-* [TI C2000](scripts/compilers_support/C2000.cmake): this will set the compiler for bare metal builds

 Note that, compiler flags for GCC on Linux and Unix platforms are functional for recent GCC versions.
 It is recommended to use the `GCC_LINUX_RECENT` toolchain ID to enforce this usage.

 The compiler will be identified based on the toolchain setup.
 The platform identification relies on the system description.
-For bare metal projects (ARM or TI C2000) it is required to configure the toolchain using [heph_setup_toolchain].
+For ARM bare metal projects it is required to configure the toolchain using [heph_setup_toolchain].

 ### GCC ARM compiler ###
 When using the GCC ARM toolchain for embedded projects, the compiler setup command requires the type of ARM hardware to be explicitly specified.
 This is used by the script to properly define compiler flags for hardware support (*e.g.*, FPU).